What information is needed to file changes of ownership?

 As the buyer, you are required to complete the CMS 855S application form in its entirety, submit all required documentation and a copy of the bill of sale.
 This package needs to be sent to the NSC within 30 days of the transaction.

 The CMS 855S requires suppliers to complete the Authorization Agreement for Electronic Funds Transfer (CMS 588).
 With regards to DMEPOS enrollment, suppliers should submit the CMS 588 when changing the TIN due to a change in ownership.
-Suppliers must ensure the form has the original signature of the authorized or delegated official.
+Suppliers must ensure the form has the signature of the authorized or delegated official.
 Suppliers should submit a separate form for each Medicare contractor where it submits claims.
-Also, suppliers must include with each form submitted a voided check, preprinted deposit slip or confirmation of account information on bank letterhead for verification of the account number.
+Also, suppliers must include with each form submitted a voided check or confirmation of account information on bank letterhead for verification of the account number.

 The NSC's role is to simply verify the correct contractor has been indicated on the agreement based on the information the supplier has provided on the CMS 855S and to ensure the agreement is completed and signed properly.
 Once verified, the NSC will send the agreements to the appropriate Medicare contractor for processing.